Law Day

 This years Law Day is in the midst of all sorts of citizen inservice education on how the Law works.
 My only editorial comment: we are fortunate to live in a country which still follows the Rule of Law, tedious as it can be.

-For many years I was an active member of an organization which informally expanded Law Day to World Law Day.
+For many years I was an active member of an organization, Citizens for Global Solutions, which informally expanded the definition of Law Day to World Law Day.
 I’m retired now, but still support the essential premise: Law is designed to mediate conflict.

-If I were to recommend a single page to read, it would be 49, “Law in a Treehouse World”.
-The booklet is a seminar for any novice in the law.
+If I were to recommend a single page to read, it would be p.
+49, “Law in a Treehouse World”.
+The entire booklet is a timeless seminar for any novice in the law.

 The world is a complex place, so is our country, so is every subdivision of our country.
-The Law at minimum helps to bring some sense of order to the inevitable chaos that would exist if there was no Law, or law by fiat of a dictator.
+The Law at minimum helps to bring some sense of order to the inevitable chaos that would exist if there was no Law, or law by fiat of an authoritarian dictator.

 0 replies